kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-82-migrate-allow-noop-no_auth-v1beta1-to-v2.md

 ...
 ```
 Above APIRule has been successfully migrated to version `v2`.

 > [!WARNING] Do not manually change the `gateway.kyma-project.io/original-version` annotation.
 This annotation is automatically updated when you apply your APIRule in version `v2`.

-4.To preserve the internal traffic policy from the APIRule `v1beta1`, apply the following AuthorizationPolicy.
-Make sure to update the selector label so that it matches the target workload:
+4.To preserve the internal traffic policy from the APIRule `v1beta1`, you must apply the following AuthorizationPolicy.
+In APIRule `v2`, internal traffic is blocked by default.
+Without this AuthorizationPolicy, attempts to connect internally to the workload will result in an `RBAC: access denied` error.
+Ensure that the selector label is updated to match the target workload:

 ```yaml
 apiVersion: security.istio.io/v1
 kind: AuthorizationPolicy